 What is Iyengar Yoga?

-Iyengar Yoga is named after BKS Iyengar, one of the foremost yoga teachers in the world.
+Iyengar Yoga is named after the late BKS Iyengar, one of the foremost yoga teachers in the world.

 BKS Iyengar created this form of yoga based firmly on the traditional eight limbs of Yoga.